angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 ```

 But this makes the Dart file longer and less readable when adding many styles.
-Instead, place the styles a `.css` file and use the `@Component` `styleUrls` argument
+Instead, place the styles in a `.css` file, and refer to the file using the
-to access that style file.
-By convention, use the component's Dart file base
+`styleUrls` argument to `@Component`.
+By convention, the names of the
-name for your CSS file:
+component's CSS and Dart files have the same base (`app_component`).

 <code-tabs>
   <?code-pane "lib/app_component.dart (styleUrls)"?>
   <?code-pane "lib/app_component.css"?>
 </code-tabs>

-Adding these styles makes the file much longer.
-In a later page you'll move the styles to a separate file.

 When you assign styles to a component, they are scoped to that specific component.
 These styles apply only to the `AppComponent` and don't affect the outer HTML.